Hans Julius Duncker: Early life and career

 In the early 1920s, he began conducting several breeding experiments on birds to study the heritability of plumage colors and structures, such as the hood.
-From 1925 Duncker collaborated with Carl Hubert Cremer and extended his experiments to include budgerigars.
+He studied the genetics of canaries and attempted to produce a red canary through hybridization with the red siskin.
+From 1925 Duncker collaborated with the wealthy businessman and aviculturist Carl Hubert Cremer and extended his experiments to include budgerigars.
 He contributed regularly to the Journal of Ornithology and other ornithological journals.
+In 1927 he established a journal Vogel ferner Länder (which later became AZ-Vogelinfo) and in 1928 he published a book on canary genetics Genetik der Kanarienvögel.